marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 The `app-shell` repository contains a near-complete implementation of the [Application Shell architecture](https://medium.com/google-developers/instant-loading-web-apps-with-an-application-shell-architecture-7c0c2f10c73#.1s0o3w42k).
 It has a backend written in [Express.js](http://expressjs.com/en/index.html) and a front-end written in ES2015.

 Given that it covers both client and server-side portions of the model and there's quite a lot going on there, it will take some time to familiarise yourself with the codebase.
-It's otherwise our most comprehensive Progressive Web App starting point right now.
+It's currently our most comprehensive Progressive Web App starting point.
 Docs will be our next focus for this project.

 ### Polymer Starter Kit